 - Use the CAM Reconciliation Report instead of manual spreadsheets

-- Clone OpEx annually to ensure the new year starts with correct amounts
+- Clone OpEx annually to ensure the new year starts with the correct amounts

 - Maintain consistent processes across leases for easier audit trails